-More information about auditing is available at the following link: https://spartancentral.uncg.edu/registration-degree-planning/auditing-classes/
+More information about auditing is available at the following link: https://spartancentral.uncg.edu/registration-degree-planning/auditing-cl asses/ approval from the director and instructor.
+Short-term guests are also welcomed to attend class with instructor approval.

-Prospective students are allowed to watch class and to take class with prior approval from the director and instructor.
-Short-term guests are also welcome to attend class with instructor approval.
+Prospective students are allowed to watch class and to take class with prior